Frequently Asked Questions

 (If you want to see what the Musicians Union recommend as minimum rates for their members, visit http://www.musiciansunion.org.uk/Files/Rates/Live-Rates/National-gig-rates.
 Be sure to read page 2’s guidance notes!)

 Q: What is included in your quote?

 A: Included in our quote (unless you are specifically told otherwise) are our travelling expenses, provision of music on CDs or mp3 player between our sets and provision of all the PA and other equipment we need for our performance.
 We aren’t VAT registered so there’s none to pay.

 A: Yes, if the venue’s own lighting is unsuitable, we can light the stage area without additional charge.

 Q: How long does it take you to set up?

 A: In most cases, about an hour.
 The larger the stage (or reserved floorspace) the easier it is for us, and therefore quicker.

 Q: How long do you play for?

-A: At a typical private booking it’s usually 3 sets of about 45 minutes each OR 2 sets of about an hour.
-At public gigs 2 sets of 45 minutes are normally all that’s required.
-In all circumstances, the playing times are fully negotiable and we’ll do all we can to fit in with your plans.
+A: That’s always negotiable but at a typical private booking it’s usually 3 sets of 45 minutes each OR 2 sets of an hour.
+At public gigs 2 sets of 45 minutes are normal.
+In all circumstances, we’ll do all we reasonably can to fit in with your plans.